ascsl/laravel-docs-ES/blade-EN-ES.md

 > > > {note} After updating the logic of a Blade directive, you will need to delete all of the cached Blade views.
 The cached Blade views may be removed using the `view:clear` Artisan command.

 <a name="custom-if-statements"></a>
-### Personalizado de sentencias If : Custom If Statements
+### Sentencias If personalizadas: Custom If Statements

 La programación de una directiva personalizada a veces es más compleja de lo necesario al definir enunciados condicionales simples y personalizados.
 Por esa razón, Blade proporciona un método `Blade::if` que le permite definir rápidamente directivas condicionales personalizadas utilizando Closures.
 Por ejemplo, definamos un condicional personalizado que verifique el entorno de la aplicación actual.
 Podemos hacer esto en el método `boot` de nuestro `AppServiceProvider`:
 > > Programming a custom directive is sometimes more complex than necessary when defining simple, custom conditional statements.
 For that reason, Blade provides a `Blade::if` method which allows you to quickly define custom conditional directives using Closures.
 For example, let's define a custom conditional that checks the current application environment.
 We may do this in the `boot` method of our `AppServiceProvider`: